chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 ## Diving into the internet looking for a javascript timeline graph or framework

 I know [D3](https://d3js.org/) will show up along the way.
-I have run across D3 a lot looking a graph solutions.
+I have run across D3 a lot looking for graph solutions.
 The D3 framework seems to be a mind-job to get started, but holds a lot of promise.
 We'll see...

 ## D3.js Gantt Chart, example 3